wanderdust/newsletter/content/posts/023_load_testing_databricks_sql_warehose/index.md

 For load test two, query A performs 37x times worse on the p99, as compared to 2.1x worse for query B. This indicates that the slower the query, the worse it scales as we add more load.

 I'm going to make an assupmtion here, because I don't have enough data to verify this.
-There could be two reasons for the degradation to be much worse on the more on the slower queries.

-One reason could be that the faster queries (query B) rarely end up in the [queue](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling) and execute straight away without ending up in the queue because they are less resource intensive and therefore it is more likely that there's always room in the cluster to execute them.

-Reason number two could be that the queue prioritises the faster queries because it is easier to find free available capacity in the cluster for queries that are less resource intensive.
+Based on the [queuing documentation](https://docs.databricks.com/aws/en/compute/sql-warehouse/warehouse-behavior#serverless-autoscaling-and-query-queuing), the reason the queue prioritises the faster queries is because it is easier to find free available capacity in the cluster for queries that are less resource intensive.
 The queue does not work in a FIFO format but based on available capacity in the cluster.
 Queries in the queue that best fit the resource capacity at given time get prioritised.

 ### Cost